alaudet/raspi-sump/README.md

 You are welcome to use Raspi-Sump but there is no guarantee it will work.
 Your house may still flood if your sump pump fails.
 This software comes with no warranty.
 See License details.

 This is not a replacement for a properly maintained water pumping system.
-It is one tool you can use to give yourself extra piece-of-mind.
+It is a passive monitoring tool to give yourself extra peace-of-mind.

-Best practices should include:
+Best practices include:

 - A backup pump that triggers at a slightly higher water level than your main pump.
 - The secondary pump should be connected to a seperate dedicated electrical breaker.
-- You should also have a generator that can provide power should you have an extended outage during the spring or other unseasonally wet time of year.
+- You should also have an alternate power source (generator or sump battery backup) that can provide power to your pump should you have an extended outage during the spring or other unseasonally wet time of year.
 - if you are building a new home, pay attention to the grade of your property, as you may be able to let gravity empty your pit for you.
-That would be the best approach with a backup pump for added protection.
+That would be the best approach with a sump pump for backup protection against pipe clogs and Raspi-Sump for monitoring.

-Once you have done all of these things, then consider using a monitoring system like Raspi-Sump.

 # License